tlancon/pypiepi/README.md

 ## TODO
 - Make tutorials using open domain images
 - Handle cases where wedge is cut from pie (oh lawd)
-- Explore possibility to segment using morphological closing/filling of the Canny image
 - Add algorithm to simulate pi using small packets of "darts" until convergence

 ## Attributions